okcoders/curriculum/Module-3/Day-4/README.md

 ### 6. Creating a User Interface:

-- Finally, use the readline module to create a user interface for this library.
-Prompt the user to add, remove, find, or list books, and call the appropriate functions based on their choices.
-You can use rl.question() to ask questions.
+- Finally, update the prompt function.
+Based on what the user inputs, call the appropriate functions based on their choices.

 ### 7. Prompting more than once: